AidanGrosz/Motorcycle_Man/sporster.md

 permalink: /sporty/
 ---

-This page will display all my updates with my 2002 Electra Glide
+This page will display all my updates with my 2006 Sporster

 ### Specs:
 - **1200 CC Engine**